materialdigital/pmd-server/docs/pages/core/reverse_proxy.md

     file: ${DHPARAM_PATH:-./nginx/dhparam.pem}
 {% endhighlight %}

-The certificate can then be loaded in nginx with the following directives:
+The certificate are then loaded in nginx with the following directives:

 {% highlight nginx %}
 ...